 To coin an old phrase, it does exactly what it says on the tin.
-Essentially it’s a desk that allows you to stand up comfortably whilst working.
-Indeed, desks such as the Alto by Formetiq are adjustable, allowing the user to vary the height of the desk and alternate between sitting and standing.
+Essentially it’s a desk that allows you to stand up comfortably whilst working, allowing the user to vary the height of the desk and alternate between sitting and standing.

 So, from the team in the know here at Formetiq, we’ve compiled four benefits of using a standing desk.

 1. Standing lowers your risk of weight gain.

 Weight gain by its very nature is caused by taking in more calories than you burn.
 While exercise is the most effective way to burn calories efficiently, simply choosing to stand instead of sitting can be hugely beneficial.
 In fact, when compared to an afternoon of sedentary work, an equal amount of time spent standing has been shown to burn over 170 additional calories…still want that Mars bar?

 We’ve all been there, when the clock ticks three o’clock and your back finally screams enough!
 Indeed, back pain is one of the most common complaints of office workers who sit all day.
 Whilst there have been many studies on the aforementioned topic, one concluded that its participants reported up to a 32% improvement in lower back pain after several weeks of using standing desks.